teetteet/PHP-Minecraft-Avatar-and-Model/README.md

 # Minecraft User Image #
 A PHP class to create avatars and model images of Minecraft players.

+## Restrictions ##
+- The user must be valid and have a skin
+- The specified size must be an equal number as to not compromise the symmetrical nature of the minecraft skins.

 ## Creating an avatar ##
 Creating and displaying the avatar is simple.
 Say we have the $_GET variable username providing the username and the $__GET variable size providing the size, we would create a file like this.